ninch1/PDF-Navigator-Extension/README.md

 | `Escape`      | Clear the active highlight          |
 | Mouse click   | Clear the active highlight          |

+## Highlight Settings

+The extension popup includes controls for changing the highlight color and border thickness.

+Settings are saved locally with `chrome.storage.local`, so they stay available after refreshing or reopening the PDF viewer.

 ## Installation

 1. Clone or download this repository.